Home > Our Community > Ending Homelessness

 Hunter Homeless Connect Day

-In March 2017, Compass hosted an event at City Hall in Newcastle; Ending Homelessness: The Big Ideas, where members of the community came together to hear the following speakers present on various existing concepts in eradicating homelessness.
-Links to individual presentations can be found by clicking on the names below.
+In March 2017, Compass hosted an event at City Hall in Newcastle; Ending Homelessness: The Big Ideas, where members of the community came together to hear a group of speakers present on various existing concepts in ending homelessness.